-If you want to have a live, densely planted freshwater aquarium, you need to fertilize your plants with carbon.
+To have a live, densely-planted freshwater aquarium, you need to fertilize your plants with carbon.
 Carbon is not easily replenished in liquid or solid form like other fertilizers and is generally supplied as gas.
-To efficiently mix carbon dioxide gas into your aquarium water, you need the Best Aquarium co2 Diffuser.
+To mix carbon dioxide gas into your aquarium water, you need an efficient aquarium CO2 diffuser.

 They are designed to add the right amount of CO2 quickly and easily and are generally inexpensive and easy to install.

-Top 10 Best Aquarium co2 Diffuser for Your Aquariums
+Top 10 Best Aquarium co2 Diffusers for Your Aquariums

 Best Aquarium CO2 Diffuser Reviews

-This CO2 diffuser is a good choice if you are looking for something that produces micro-fine bubbles.
-Micro bubbles help disperse CO2 quickly, making it readily available to your plants.
+The Pmo606 Micro Co2 Bubble Diffuser is a good choice if you are looking for something that produces micro-fine bubbles, which help disperse CO2 quickly, making it readily available to your plants.

 This diffuser is made of sturdy glass that does not break easily.
-It is also washable and can be used over and over again without having to replace it.
+It’s washable and can be used over and over again without having to replace it.

-Part of the reason this diffuser is so effective is because it is so light and airy, which is why it can produce so many fine bubbles.
+Part of the reason this diffuser is so effective is because it is so light and airy, the reason it can produce so many fine bubbles.
 It is cup-shaped and has a large surface ceramic disc for greater effectiveness.

-The JARDLI CO2 diffuser is a great choice if you are looking for something to match your tank.
-It creates little bubbles that look great in your tank, while giving your plants an easy way to absorb what they need to grow.
+The JARDLI Pollen Glass CO2 diffuser is a great choice if you are looking for an aesthetic match to your aquarium.
+It creates little bubbles that look lavish in your display tank, while giving your plants an easy way to absorb what they need to grow.
 The ceramic membrane has a large surface area and is therefore able to create so many bubbles.

 This is a small diffuser, only 0.8 inches, and is designed for use in tanks under 20 gallons.
-It is compatible with 4/6mm CO2 tubes and is made of high quality materials including glass and ceramic membrane.
+It is compatible with 4/6mm CO2 tubes and is made of high quality materials like glass and ceramics.

 To make sure everything is working properly, wet the glass tube before attempting to connect any tubes.
 This acts as a lubricant and the tube slides without risk of damage.

-This diffuser is a little different from the others we tested, as it is made of stainless steel instead of glass.
-Stainless steel does not rust or corrode and will therefore last a long time in your aquarium.
+The Fibst co2 diffuser is a little different from the others we tested as it is made of stainless steel instead of glass.
+Stainless steel does not rust or corrode and can last a long time in your aquarium.

 It also adds a simple and elegant piece of art to the environment.
 Produces fine, round bubbles as opposed to partial bubbles created by other diffusers.